uhapppy/gravity-visual/README.md

   ## general setting

-  *grid    -if checked will show a grid
+  * grid    -if checked will show a grid
+  * pxmode  -if checked activate the pxmode